Tamilgrlt/SPAM-EMAIL-DETECTION/README.md

 1.PROJECT OVERVIEW :

-This Python project is designed to create a Spam Email Detection Model.
-It collects email text data, processes the text using machine learning techniques, and classifies the messages as Spam or Ham (Not Spam).
-The final output predicts whether a new email message is spam or not.

-1. Libraries

-1. pandas Library
-Pandas is used to store and manage the dataset in a structured table format called a DataFrame, which makes it easy to handle email data.
+The Spam Email Detection System is a machine learning project that automatically classifies email messages as Spam or Ham (Not Spam).
+The system processes email text data, converts it into numerical features, and trains a machine learning model to identify patterns commonly found in spam emails.
+The project is implemented using Python and the Scikit-learn library.
+This solution demonstrates how machine learning can be used to automate email filtering and reduce unwanted messages.

-2. Scikit-learn Library
+2. Objective

-Scikit-learn is used to build and train the machine learning model for spam classification.
+To develop a machine learning model for spam email classification.

+To understand text preprocessing techniques for machine learning.

+To train and evaluate a predictive model using Scikit-learn.

+To automatically identify spam and legitimate emails.

-3. NumPy Library
+3. Features

+Automatic spam email detection

+Text preprocessing using CountVectorizer

+Machine learning model training

+Dataset splitting into training and testing data

+Model evaluation using accuracy score

+Prediction for new email messages

+4. Technologies Used

-NumPy helps in handling numerical data during the machine learning process.
+Python – Used for implementing the machine learning model.

-2. Key Variables

-1. Dataset
-Contains email messages and their labels (spam or ham).
-2. Feature Data (X)
-The email text converted into numeric vectors using CountVectorizer.

-3. Target Data (y)
-The labels that represent whether an email is spam or ham.

-3. Functions
-1. Text Vectorization

-The email text is converted into numeric form using CountVectorizer, allowing the machine learning model to process text data.

-2. Training the Model

-The dataset is split into training and testing sets, and the Naive Bayes classifier is trained using the training data.

-3. Model Evaluation

-The trained model is evaluated using accuracy score and classification report to measure how well it predicts spam emails.

-4. Prediction

-The model can take a new email message as input and classify it as Spam or Ham.
+pandas – Used for handling and managing the dataset.

+Scikit-learn – Used for building and evaluating the machine learning model.